Terengganu State Legislative Assembly: Role

 The Terengganu State Assembly's main function is to enact state laws and policies.
 It is also in charge of oversight of departments and agencies of the state government.
-Members of the assembly are responsible for checking and criticizing the executive government's actions.
+Members of the assembly are responsible for checking and criticising the executive government's actions.

 The leader of the party or coalition with a majority of seats in the assembly is appointed Menteri Besar by the Sultan of Terengganu.
 The Menteri Besar then appoints members of the state executive council, or EXCO (Majlis Mesyuarat Kerajaan Negeri) from members of the assembly.

+Speakers Roll of Honour

+The following is the Speaker of the Terengganu State Legislative Assembly Roll of Honour, since 1959:

 Committees

 The State Assembly consists of committees to handle administrative matters, including Committee of Privileges and Public Accounts Committee.